Jayrud: History

 Excavations at the site produced microliths, blades, scrapers and other lithic tools dating back to the Natufian culture.

 During Roman times, Jairoud was known as Geroda.
 The city is mentioned in the Antonine Itinerary which was written during the reign of Diocletian.
-In the itinirary the city is one of the stations on the Roman road between Palmyra and Damascus, and is at a distance of 16 Roman miles from Telsea (modern Al-Dumayr).
+In the itinerary the city is one of the stations on the Roman road between Palmyra and Damascus, and is at a distance of 16 Roman miles from Telsea (modern Al-Dumayr).

-Jairoud was visited by Syrian geographer Yaqut al-Hamawi in the early 13th-century, during Ayyubid rule.
+Jairoud was visited by Syrian geographer Yaqut al-Hamawi in the early 13th century, during Ayyubid rule.
 He noted that it was "a village of Ma'loula in the Ghautah of Damascus."

 Under the Ottomans, the city served as the centre of the Jairoud Nahiyah, and was the seat of a Pasha (Mohammed Aldaas Jairoudi Pasha) and an Agha (Saleem Aldaas Agha) In the 19th century, the city was described as affluent, hospitable and "unusually clean."
 The city was attacked frequently by Bedouin tribes that live on the edge of the Syrian Desert.

+On June 29, 2016, more than 30 people were killed when the Syrian regime bombarded the city.
+It was said to be the first attack on the opposition held town by the regime after a nearly two year long truce.